 Each spring the YPC distributes approximately $3,000 in grants which come from the Richard W. Dillon Memorial Fund for Youth Philanthropy.
 The Dillon family established the fund to honor Dick Dillon as a tribute to the extensive philanthropic work he was responsible for in the Hutchinson and Reno County communities.

-Grants for 2019 have been awarded.
 The 2020 cycle is closed.
 The 2021 cycle will open in December.
-Click on the link below to review the 2019 guidelines and application.
+Click on the link below to review the 2020 guidelines and application.

 2020 Youth Philanthropy Council Grant Application and Guidelines